 The public transport system should also be affordable for all.
-Bus fares are set by commercial operators whilst on the rail network ScotRail fares are overseen by Transport Scotland.
+Bus fares are set by commercial operators whilst on the rail network some fares are set by commercial operators whilst ScotRail fares are overseen by Transport Scotland.
 Multi-operator and multi-mode journeys can incur several different fares with discounts usually limited for those not purchasing season tickets.
 Opportunities must therefore be explored to provide more affordable fares for those groups most in need.
 Peak spreading (or reductions in peak hour commuting) could also influence fares policy and reduce the need for premium fares at traditional commuting times which are unaffordable for some users.
 However, fares are also likely to be influenced by the impacts of the COVID-19 pandemic on public transport demand which are explored further in Chapter 17.